acarril/acarril.github.io/_posts/2017-04-10-export-results-latex.md

 file close myfile
 ```

 Notice that I saved the coefficient inside inline math delimiters ($...$), to get nice numbers in LaTeX.
-I also finished the line with  `_n` in order to add a new line to store additional macros in the same file.
+I also finished the line with  `_n` in order to add a new line, which will be useful if we store additional macros in the same file.
 Now we just need to go to our LaTeX document and use this result!
 A minimal working example would look like this:

 ```TeX